acalcutt/Vistumbler/wifidb/CLI/readme.txt

 This is a converter for the Vistumbler Summery Text file to the VS1 file.

 I wrote this script in windows, but it can run on any OS that you have PHP on.

+There are two ways to run this, script based PHP or the packaged EXE.
+The EXE there is no need to have PHP installed, the script file, you will need PHP installed.

+To run the exe just put the properly formated Txt file from Vistumbler in the TXT folder, double click the converter.exe file to run it.
+Or go to a command propmt and run it via that.

 To run this scrip stand-alone all you need to do is download the PHP package from [url]http://us2.php.net/get/php-5.2.6-Win32.zip/from/a/mirror[/url]

 Browse to Y:\[Path to PHP]\bin\